 Borders Exploration Group

-The Borders Exploration Group is a charity run by a group of volunteer adults to assist in the physical, mental and spiritual development of young people through the challenges of expeditions - both overseas and at home.
-Young people from the Scottish Borders are helped to develop communication skills and learn the value of working as a team.
-The Borders Exploration Group also aims to raise awareness of environmental concerns and to educate young people in understanding other cultures and peoples.
+The Borders Exploration Group was a charity run by a group of volunteer adults to assist in the physical, mental and spiritual development of young people through the challenges of expeditions - both overseas and at home.
+The goal was to help young people from the Scottish Borders to develop communication skills and learn the value of working as a team.
+The Borders Exploration Group aimed to raise awareness of environmental concerns and to educate young people in understanding other cultures and peoples.

-Borders Exploration Group's main activities are International and European expeditions.
-Expeditions typically involve a community phase, an adventure phase, a project phase and an environmental phase.
-So far, International expeditions have gone to Lesotho, Ecuador, Kenya, Mongolia, India, Peru, Vietnam, Zambia, Chile, Cuba, Malawi and, most recently, Bolivia.
-European expeditions have gone to the Rhine Valley, Romania, the Pyrenees, Norway, Poland, Ukraine and, most recently, Austria.
+Borders Exploration Group's main activities were International and European expeditions.
+Expeditions typically involved a community phase, an adventure phase, a project phase and an environmental phase.
+International expeditions went to Lesotho, Ecuador, Kenya, Mongolia, India, Peru, Vietnam, Zambia, Chile, Cuba, Malawi and Bolivia.
+European expeditions went to the Rhine Valley, Romania, the Pyrenees, Norway, Poland, Ukraine and Austria.

-As well as expeditions the Borders Exploration Group also run several local events based in the UK including business and youth challenge days, Scottish expeditions, training days and members' events.
-Scottish expeditions have so far included trips to the Isle of Skye, the Isle of Rum and the West Coast of Scotland on a converted fishing trawler.
+As well as expeditions the Borders Exploration Group also ran several local events based in the UK including business and youth challenge days, Scottish expeditions, training days and members' events.
+Scottish expeditions included trips to the Isle of Skye, the Isle of Rum and the West Coast of Scotland on a converted fishing trawler.

 Borders Exploration Group was dissolved by it's committee on the 25th of March 2019.
 You can read the minutes and dissolution proposal here.
 This decision was not taken lightly and came after a long period of difficulty in recruiting sufficient numbers of members required to run an international charity of this scale.
 All equipment and monies were donated to worthy charities and causes.